DeepakVadgama/deepakvadgama.github.io/post-ideas.md

 4. Introduction to BigData and Cloud computing (article first, video later).
 5. EdX course review
 6. Is someone stealing my idea?
 Ideas are organic (Inception).
+7. What i learned from Doug Lea and Brian Goetz concurrency code.
+Plus update of fundamental classes in Java 7, 8 etc. Like ExecutorService or Concurrent Lists/Sets/Maps and so on.